Leo Lapworth CV

 Emap Online: was the award winning online division of Emap PLC, one of the worlds largest publishing companies.

 As Technical Manager I was able to build a strong team of people and guide the teams development to a point where we had invested sufficient time to drastically reduce project development costs through a set of standard approaches.
 This has made Digital TV versions of our sites and XML feeds of our content very simple to implement.

-We had just finished the development of several key systems, one of which allowed the full integration of all location information (from resort guides to piest maps) across all the travel Products in the companies portfolio.
+We had just finished the development of several key systems, one of which allowed the full integration of all location information (from resort guides to piste maps) across all the travel products in the companies portfolio.

-I was still actively developing, creating a new system for the Escaperoutes site which included a generic shopping basket system.
+I was still actively developing, creating a new system for the EscapeRoutes.com site which included a generic shopping basket system.

 As Technical Operations Manager I was responsible for the day to day running off all the company servers; 14 Solaris machines, a linux box and an NT server.
 I was also responsible for creating and implementing infrastructure and security policies, as well as personalised email list systems.
 I was the line manager for the Technical Operations Assistant.